myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 ## Synæsthesia

-The mixture of "discrete" senses into single fields is one that features strongly in TES lore.
+The mixture of “discrete” senses into single fields is one that features strongly in TES lore.
 Pure Song is perceived as all of the mortal senses, since this Song is what creates the world.
 Tonal Architecture reshapes the Song and sculpts matter.
 The Thu’um translates Voice into Color and Force.
 Color and Tone